 Actually, this technology already exists, and it turns out that cropping your images into various shapes is perfectly safe and a lot of fun.
 Use PicMonkey’s Shape Cutouts, located in our Frames tab, to crop images in all kinds of configurations: stars, circles, hearts, and even hexagons.
 Adjust the size and angle of your cutout to get the perfect perspective on your image.

 What sets Shape Cutouts apart as a cropping tool isn’t just its quirkiness, but its versatility.
-Sure, our cutouts can be used to add flavor (or flavahhh) to snapshots, but their uses don’t stop there.
+Sure, our cutouts can be used to add flavor to snapshots, but their uses don’t stop there.
 If you’re so inclined, you can use Shape Cutouts to make labels with transparent backgrounds, and even to create your own overlays.
 Learn more about creating great images with Shape Cutouts.